-Remember that the DUI arrest itself often triggers an action by the DMV against your driver's license AND a criminal case against you in the court.
+It is in your best interest to have an attorney who is an expert in DUI defense represent you.
 Once you have taken the steps to hire an expert DUI defense attorney to defend you, you will feel your anxiety reduced as now you have an expert on your side, fighting to protect your rights.

-Selecting an attorney.
+Selecting an Attorney.

 Do your research.
 Most criminal defense attorneys will take a DUI case, but that doesn't mean that they have the knowledge and skill to defend a DUI case.
+Many people assume that all attorneys are the same; they are not.
 There is a wide range in the skill level among attorneys.